klmnden/azure-docs.tr-tr/articles/iot-hub/iot-hub-node-node-schedule-jobs.md

         }, 5000);
     }
     ```
-7. Aygıt yöntemini çağırır işini zamanlamak için aşağıdaki kodu ekleyin:
+7. Cihaz yöntemi çağıran işini zamanlamak için aşağıdaki kodu ekleyin:

     ```
     var methodParams = {